Joseph Beuys

 He is most famous for his ritualistic public performances and his energetic championing of the healing potential of art and the power of a universal human creativity.
 As well as performances, Beuys produced sculptures, environments, vitrines, 450 prints and posters, and thousands of drawings.
 He was also a committed teacher and increasingly devoted much of his energy to German politics.
 A charismatic and controversial figure, the nature and value of Beuys’s contribution to Western art has elicited a hotly contested and often polarised debate.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Joseph Beuys" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Joseph Beuys" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools